Java Web Service Server From Wsdl Example

 This command runs the

-goal, then builds, packages, and runs the client.
+wsimportgoal, then builds, packages, and runs the client.
 The application client output looks like this:--- exec-maven-plugin:1.2.1:exec (run-appclient) @ hello-appclient --- Hello, world.

 A Simple JAX-WS Web Client

-method of the web service.
+HelloServlet is a servlet that, like the Java client, calls the sayHello method of the web service.
 Like the application client, it makes this call through a port.

 The following topics are addressed here: